pytorch/pytorch/README.md

 You can reuse your favorite python packages such as numpy, scipy and Cython to extend PyTorch when needed.

+We are in an early-release Beta.
+Expect some adventures and rough edges.

 - [More About PyTorch](#more-about-pytorch)
 - [Installation](#installation)
   - [Binaries](#binaries)